giampaolo/confix/docs/index.rst

     validating the overridden value.
     A validator function will fail if it returns ``False`` or raise :class:`ValidationError`.
+    *type_check* parameter overrides :func:`confix.parse()`'s type check
+    parameter for this schema only; if ``True`` it will perform a type check against config file value type and schema's default type and error out if the two types are different.

 .. function:: confix.parse(conf_file=None, file_parser=None, type_check=True)